mandarmaske01/ToDoApp/README.md

     mvn spring-boot:run

 ## Usage
-1. Open your browser and go to http://localhost:8080.
-2. Use the interface to add, edit, delete, and manage your todo items.
+1. Use the interface to add, edit, delete, and manage your todo items.

 ## Approach
 ### Backend